Geosphere-Austria/dataset-api-docs/src/user-guide/resource.md

 The following list provides information about available data.
 A similar output can be received when querying `/datasets`.

-The attribute `verified: yes` indicates, that data is checked with the Austrian Quality Service (AQUAS).
-You can read more about data verification [here](https://www.zamg.ac.at/cms/de/klima/messnetze/datenpruefung).

 ## APOLIS short daily
 :resource_id:
     apolis_short-v1-1d-100m
-:verified:
-    yes
 :licence:
     {{LICENSE}}
 :types: